neil-edelman/boxes/readme.md

 Or just download the entire `src` directory and put it where it's convenient to reference from one's code.
-It is a static generator—it won't include unnecessary code.
+It is a static generator—it won't include code unless one asks, and one's compiler should be pretty good at discarding inlining and discarding unused functionality.
 Documentation is in `doc/` and examples are in `test/`.
 Parameters in each project are pre-processor macros.

 ## Design papers ##